A-Maged/Nextjs14-Property-App/README.md

 - are great, if the backend is in the same Next.js app.
 - I didn't use server actions, to simulate calling an external backend.

+# Screens

+- actual pages code is here.

 # API Fetchers

 - functions used to fetch data from backend(route-handlers in this case).

+# Components

+- layouts: contains the high level structure of pages.
+- shared: collection of highly reusable components to be used across pages.

+# DB

+- files(fake db) containing data returned by the API.